Xiangtangshan Caves: Description and background

 Relief depicting the western paradise of the Amitabha buddha from Cave 2 of the Xiangtangshan Caves.

 There are a total of 36 caves, clustered in three groups: a northern group (北响堂山 (Běi Xiǎngtángshān)) on Mount Gu (鼓山 (Gǔshān, Drum Mountain)) near the village of Hecun; a southern group (南响堂山 (Nán Xiǎngtángshān)) on Mount Fu; and a site at Shuiyusi that is also known as "Little Xiangtangshan" (小响堂山 (Xiǎo Xiǎngtángshān)).

 The northern group contains three main caves, the northern cave (cave 7), the central cave (cave 4), and the southern cave (cave 2).
 According to one historical source, writings by the monk Min Fen, the northern cave group was commissioned by Wen Xuan, the first Northern Qi emperor.
-The largest cave in the group (the northern cave or cave 7) may have served as the emperor's burial site.
+The largest cave in the group (the northern cave or cave 7) contains an elevated empty niche atop its central pillar that historical sources and scholars identify as the imperial burial chamber of Gao Yang or his father, Gao Huan.
+Recent art historical research has reconstructed a group of seven freestanding limestone monster caryatid panels (shenwang), now dispersed across international collections, as the decorative stone base for a memorial stupa originally placed inside this elevated niche..
 Construction of the caves in the southern group started at the initiative of a monk, Hui Yi of the Linghua temple, in 565.
 The project was continued under the sponsorship of Gao Anahong, the king of Huai Ying and one of the highest official in the Northern Qi dynasty.
 Work on the southern caves likely ended around the time when the Northern Qi was annexed by the Northern Zhou in 577.
 Since they were not sponsored by imperial patrons, the caves in the southern group tend to be smaller than those in the northern group.